gursoyege/Hybrik-TensorRT/README.md

 # Hybrik-TensorRT
 ## Description
 Base code of tensorrt inference for Hybrik.
+Real-time 3D Human pose estimation from single image with Hybrik, converting to onnx and tensorrt.
 ![output](vis.png)

 ## Usage